International Day of Plant Health

 To feed the world by 2050, we need a 50 percent increase in agricultural production.
 Protecting agricultural crops from pest outbreaks is paramount.
 As each year, we lose up to 40 percent of crops, worth 200 billion euros, to plant pests and diseases.

-Our research and development in plant health - some examples
+Our research and development projects in plant health - some examples

 Plant self defense